Certified Jungian Coach • Certified Dreamwork Professional • IASD & ICF Code of Ethics

 What hit me hardest about this whole conversation is how it forced me to sit with uncomfortable truths.
 The women choosing the bear aren’t being dramatic.
 They’re expressing something that runs deep in both personal history and collective memory.

-That’s not a quick fix.
-But real things never are.
+There’s no quick fix.
+But real things never come with one.